kiwi0fruit/pyappshare/template_app/setup/README.md

           cd ~/miniconda3/bin
           export PATH="$PATH:$(pwd)"

-3. Go to this dir and run:
+3. Go to this dir and run (drag'n'drop the dir to the terminal window or copy from the file manager):
-    * on Windows (copy dir's path from the explorer):
+    * on Windows:

           cd /d <ThisDir>
           conda env create --file env_win.yaml

-    * on Unix (Linux/macOS) (drag'n'drop the dir to the terminal window):
+    * on Unix (Linux/macOS):

           cd <ThisDir>
           conda env create --file ./env_unix.yaml